DkGoat66/Kiratilingo/README.md

 * Interactive Quizzes – Test your knowledge with multiple-choice and fill-in-the-blank exercises.
 * Daily word & Streak System- learn new words daily and keep up the streaks for continuous learning.
 * Alphabet practices- practices writing karati alphabets
-* Stories in Kiriti Language
+* Stories in Kiriti Language- a story about the origin of Kirat
 ## Technologies Used
 * Swift – iOS development
 * SwiftUI / UIKit – UI design